NikkiKoole/nikkikoole.github.io/content/index.md

 There are good looking ones, but they don't feel great.
 There are even better ones, but they feel dumb somehow.

-I've know children, I'm kind a big one myself and I love developing, drawing, animating and making music.
+I know children, matter of fact, bit of a big one myself and I love developing, drawing, animating and making music.
 So I feel I can do better.

 I've been working for quite some time on tooling (an animation tool, a vector drawing tool, a music making tool)